sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 expect(c1.textContent).toEqual('Out of cheese error:50vw')
 -->

-Here, it’s clear that the minimum width of a modal is 50vw.
+In the code above, it’s clear that the minimum width of a modal is 50vw.
 Adding a constant won’t make this code any clearer:

 ```js
 const MODAL_MIN_WIDTH = '50vw';